Hiking the Kaiwi Shoreline Trail on Oʻahu

 Kaiwi Coastline Trailhead Parking

-Parking for the Kaiwi Coast is either at Kaloko Beach or the Makapuʻu Lighthouse Trailhead.
-In this post, I start at Kaloko Beach and hike toward Makapuʻu.
+Parking for the Kaiwi Coastline Trail is located at either Kaloko Beach or the Makapuʻu Lighthouse Trailhead.

-Google Maps Directions: Kaloko Beach / Makapuʻu Lighthouse Trailhead
+Google Maps Directions: Kaloko Beach / Makapuʻu Point Lighthouse Trailhead

 Kaloko Beach Parking